unclead/yii2-multiple-input/README.md

 ![Multiple columns example](./docs/images/multiple-column.gif?raw=true)

 For example you keep some data in json format in attribute of model.
-Imagine that it is an absctract user schedule with keys: user_id, day, priority
+Imagine that it is an abstract user schedule with keys: user_id, day, priority

 On the edit page you want to be able to manage this schedule and you can you yii2-multiple-input widget like in the following code